-A breakdown of the fees paid to the External Auditors and others auditors of the Group for audit and non-audit services for FY2016 is as follows:
+A breakdown of the fees paid to the External Auditors and others auditors of the Group for audit and non-audit services for FY2017 is as follows:

 S\$'000 % of total fees

-Audit services 141 83
+Audit services 151 71

-Non-audit services (mainly as tax consultants) 29 17
+Non-audit services (mainly as tax consultants) 61 29

-Total fees 170 100
+Total fees 212 100

-Please refer to page 114 of this Annual Report for breakdown of the audit and non-audit fees.
+Please refer to page 99 of this Annual Report for breakdown of the audit and non-audit fees.

 Having undertaken a review of the non-audit services provided during the year, the AC is of the view that the non-audit services provided by the External Auditors would not impair their objectivity and independence as External Auditors.
 The Company confirms that it complies with Rules 712 and 715 of the Catalist Rules on the appointment of auditing firms for the Company, subsidiaries and significant associated companies.
+The External Auditors are registered with the Accounting and Corporate Regulatory Authority of Singapore.

-The Company has establish a whistle-blowing framework ("Whistle Blowing Policy"), which provides mechanisms by which concerns about plausible improprieties in matters of financial reporting and others may be raised and ensures that arrangements are in place for the independent investigations of such matters and for appropriate follow-up.
+The Company has established a whistle-blowing framework ("Whistle Blowing Policy"), which provides mechanisms by which concerns about plausible improprieties in matters of financial reporting and others may be raised and ensures that arrangements are in place for the independent investigations of such matters and for appropriate follow-up.
 Details of the Whistle Blowing Policy and arrangements have been made available to all employees of the Group and a dedicated email has been set up to allow whistle blowers to contact the AC directly.

 The policy aims to ensure that appropriate reporting and communication channels are available for employees and external parties to raise concerns about possible improprieties and also offer reassurance that they will be protected from reprisals or harassment for whistle-blowing in good faith.
-There were no reported incidents pertaining to whistle-blowing for FY2016.
+There were no reported incidents pertaining to whistle-blowing for FY2017.